Birth date: August 4, 1930

-He is a member of a well-known family of religious scholars and began studying at the age of five.
+He is a member of a well-known family of religious scholars and began studying at the age of 5.

 Al-Sistani has written many books and treatises on Islamic law and life.

-Under Saddam Hussein’s regime, al-Sistani was under house arrest for many years.
+During Saddam Hussein’s regime, Sistani was under house arrest for many years.

 Rarely does interviews and is rarely seen in public.

-1952 - Al-Sistani moves to the holy city of Najaf, Iraq, to study with Shiite clerics there.
+1952 - Sistani moves to the holy city of Najaf, Iraq, to study with Shiite clerics there.

-1990 - He is chosen by other religious figures to lead an important network of schools in Najaf.
+1990 - Is chosen by other religious figures to lead an important network of schools in Najaf.

-September 2002 - He issues his first political fatwa, urging Muslims to unite and defend Iraq against outside aggressors.
+September 2002 - Issues his first political fatwa, urging Muslims to unite and defend Iraq against outside aggressors.

-April 2003 - Al-Sistani’s house arrest is lifted after the U.S.-led invasion of Iraq.
-Al-Sistani issues his second political fatwa, urging the Iraqi people to remain neutral and not to interfere with the U.S. forces.
+April 2003 - Sistani’s house arrest is lifted after the US-led invasion of Iraq.
+Sistani issues his second political fatwa, urging the Iraqi people to remain neutral and not to interfere with the US forces.

-August 6, 2004 - Al-Sistani, who seldom leaves his home in Najaf, travels to London for treatment for heart problems.
+August 6, 2004 - Sistani, who seldom leaves his home in Najaf, travels to London for treatment for heart problems.

-August 25, 2004 - Al-Sistani returns to Iraq and begins negotiating a ceasefire in Najaf.
+August 25, 2004 - Sistani returns to Iraq and begins negotiating a ceasefire in Najaf.
 Before his return he asks all Iraqis to “march to Najaf in order to rescue the city.”

-August 26, 2004 - Arrives at his home in Najaf, where he and Shiite cleric Muqtada al-Sadr reach an agreement to put an end to the violence in the region.
+August 26, 2004 - Arrives at his home in Najaf, where he and Sadr reach an agreement to put an end to the violence in the region.

 February 13, 2005 - The results of Iraq’s January 30, 2005, election are released.
-Al-Sistani’s United Iraqi Alliance comes in first, with over four million votes.
+Sistani’s United Iraqi Alliance comes in first, with more than four million votes.

-December 2008 - Al-Sistani endorses the Iraqi government and U.S. military troop withdrawal proposal.
+December 2008 - Sistani endorses the Iraqi government and US military troop withdrawal proposal.

-January 2009 - He releases a statement urging Iraqis to vote in the upcoming provincial elections but states that he is not endorsing any candidates.
+January 2009 - Releases a statement urging Iraqis to vote in the upcoming provincial elections but states that he is not endorsing any candidates.

-March 2011 - To express his dissatisfaction with Iraqi political leaders, al-Sistani refuses to meet with them.
+March 2011 - To express his dissatisfaction with Iraqi political leaders, Sistani refuses to meet with them.

-March 2013 - Al-Sistani issues a fatwa prohibiting shedding Iraqi blood, particularly Sunni blood.
+March 2013 - Sistani issues a fatwa prohibiting shedding Iraqi blood, particularly Sunni blood.

-June 13, 2014 - Through his representative, al-Sistani appeals to his followers to join the security forces in fighting ISIS militants.
-“Citizens who are able to bear arms and fight terrorists … should volunteer and join the security forces to achieve this holy purpose."
+June 13, 2014 - Through his representative, Sistani appeals to his followers to join the security forces in fighting ISIS militants.
+“Citizens who are able to bear arms and fight terrorists … should volunteer and join the security forces to achieve this holy purpose.